KedalionDaimon/DEC-PDP-8-on-Arduino/README.md

 https://git.jeelabs.org/jcw/embello/src/branch/master/explore/1638-pdp8

-What you are getting is an ino-file which you just load in the Arduino IDE and flash onto an Arduino DUE (at least), mainly due to the memory requirements.
+What you are getting is an ino-file which you just load in the Arduino IDE and flash onto an Arduino DUE (for the complete version), mainly due to the memory requirements.
+There is also a somewhat reduced version for the Arduino MEGA 2560 - here, I simply "cut off" a few trailing zeroes from the memory dump, so the mem array is SMALLER than 4K, and I am not entirely sure what implications this will have in general, but so far it works.
+This compromise is needed because the MEGA 2560 has only 8KB SRAM, and a full memory array allocates all of that space to mem[].

 Then, once having loaded it, open a terminal emulator of some sort (I am using Picocom on Linux) and ... interact!
+IN CAPITAL LETTERS ONLY.
+REMEMBER THIS IS 1969 AND LOWER CASE LETTERS ARE AN UNAFFORDABLE LUXURY ONLY AVAILABLE TO THE WEALTHIEST KINGS OF EUROPE.
 The built-in Serial Monitor of the Arduino IDE will NOT work, as it will not allow you to terminate lines.

 When done, type Ctrl-Backslash to quit.
 You will see a memory dump.
 This is in the cleanup()-function, which you may adjust accordingly if you so wish.
 The idea is, you could perhaps copy and re-use that memory dump in order to initialize the system to your taste and possibly thereby preserve your work, too.